Ultis/rawr/ReadMe.txt

 Version History
 ---------------
+Beta 12.1:
+ - Fixed a bug that would cause "Input string not in correct format" errors when Rawr was run on copies of Windows for a region where a period is not the decimal separator (ie european countries where it would be "1,23" instead of "1.23").
+ - For proxies that filter by user-agent, the user-agent used by Rawr is now customizable in the proxy options.
+ - Config settings (like recent files) are now user specific.
+ - Fix for occasionally not loading icons immediately even though a network connection is available.
+Also fixed an error when there was no network connection.
+ - Rawr.Mage: Added new AB-AM cycle and new AB cycles with Frostbolt/Scorch filler, added a fix for the item budget comparison, added scrolling on the options screen, added Drums of Battle stacking,
+ - Rawr.Warlock: Fixed issue when altering spell cycle

 Beta 12:
  - Rawr now includes models for Moonkins, Mages, and Warlocks!
  - Many more stats are tracked about items, for use in new and upcoming models.